Materials-Consortia/OPTIMADE/optimade.rst

     * :val:`unknown`: no information is available regarding these aspects of the origin of the structural information.

     The experiments and predictions referred to in the above definitions of the categories refer to existence at non-extreme conditions (i.e., existence around NTP or at lower temperatures) and in a regular atmosphere.
-    Providers who want to communicate structural information about compounds that exist only at unusual or extreme conditions should categorize them as :val:`other` and, if desired, use another facility (e.g., a provider-specific field) to communicate more specific information.
+    Providers who want to communicate structural information about compounds that exist only at unusual or extreme conditions should categorize them as :val:`other` and, if desired, use another facility (e.g., a provider-specific property) to communicate more specific information.

-  - If the field is omitted, set to an empty string, or `null` it means the same thing as :val:`unknown`.
+  - If the property is omitted, set to an empty string, or `null` it means the same thing as :val:`unknown`.

   - Database-specific strings using a database provider prefix (e.g., `_exmpl_experimental_at_extreme_pressure` MAY be used but are strongly discouraged.
     Clients encountering unrecognized strings SHOULD treat them to mean the same as :val:`unknown`.